sachinfer/SmartOps/README.md

   - Ensure the service account has the correct RBAC permissions.
   - Make sure the main app container name matches `MY_CONTAINER_NAME`.
   - Trigger a non-200 response (e.g., 404, 500) and check the logs for alert activity.

 ---

-## 🛠️ Troubleshooting & Recent Fixes

-### Issue: Anomalies Not Appearing in Dashboard/Database
-- **Symptom:** Telegram alerts are sent for actionable anomalies, but no rows appear in the `anomalies` table in the shared SQLite database (even after copying from the correct pod/container).
-- **Root Cause:** The anomaly-loop code was not logging errors or debug info for database writes, so silent failures (e.g., permissions, schema, or transaction issues) were not visible.
-- **Fix:**
-  - Added debug logging to the `log_prediction` function in `anomaly_loop.py`.
-  - Now, every attempt to log a prediction prints before and after the DB insert, and logs any error encountered.
-  - This will help pinpoint if/why database writes are failing.
-- **Next Steps:**
-  1. Redeploy the anomaly-loop pod with the new debug logging.
-  2. Trigger a new anomaly (e.g., with a stress-test pod).
-  3. Check the anomaly-loop logs for `LOGGING:` or `LOGGING ERROR:` messages.
-  4. Copy the database file and check for new rows.
-  5. Once confirmed, remove or reduce debug logging for production.

-### Status Update
-- **Anomaly detection, alerting, and dashboard are all functional.**
-- **Database logging of anomalies is under active investigation/fix.**
-- **Volume mounts and database paths are confirmed correct and shared.**
-- **Debug logging is now in place to ensure all future issues are visible and actionable.**

----